Willie Faloon

 Willie Faloon (born 30 September 1986) is a rugby union coach and former player from Northern Ireland.
-His main position was at flanker and he primarily played at openside.
-Since 2021, he has been an Elite Performance Development Officer with the Ulster Rugby academy.
+Since 2025, he has been defence and contact skills coach with Ulster, having formerly been head coach at City of Armagh RFC, an Elite Performance Development Officer with the Ulster academy, and defence coach and head coach for the Ireland under-20 team.
+As a player, he played openside flanker for Ulster and Connacht.

 Career

-Ulster

-Faloon's professional team was his native province of Ulster, signing a contract with the side in December 2008.
-He had previously played for amateur side Ballynahinch in the All-Ireland League and was part of the province's academy system.
-Faloon played his first game for Ulster on 24 January 2009, in a 2008–09 Heineken Cup game with Stade Francais.
-He made his league debut for the team in the final game of the 2008–09 Celtic League, against Scarlets.

-In his second season with the side, Faloon appeared more often.
+Playing career

+Faloon first played rugby at Keady Primary School, before attending the Royal School, Armagh, with whom he won the Ulster Schools' Cup in 2004.
+After leaving school, he joined Ballynahinch RFC, making his debut in the All-Ireland League in 2005.
+He joined the Ulster academy, representing the province at under-21 and 'A' level, before signing his first contract with the province in 2008.
+He made his senior debut against Stade Francais in the Heineken Cup in January 2009, and his league debut against Scarlets in the final game of the 2008–09 Celtic League.

 He played in 13 games in the 2009–10 Celtic League, starting 12 of them, and scored his first try for the team against Scarlets on 2 October 2009.
 In European competition Faloon played in 4 games, starting 3 of them and scoring a try against Bath.
 In the 2010–11 Celtic League, Faloon played in 17 games for Ulster as they climbed from their 8th-place finish the previous season to finish sixth and qualify for the play-offs.
 In that season's Heineken Cup Faloon played in six of the team's seven games, including coming on as a replacement in Ulster's quarter-final against Northampton Saints in Stadium mk.

-In his final season with Ulster, Faloon played in 16 of their games in the league, which had been renamed as the Pro 12, as Ulster finished sixth.
-In the 2011–12 Heineken Cup, Faloon played five, with four of these appearances coming as a replacement.
+In the 2020-11 season, he played in 16 games in Pro 12, as Ulster finished sixth.
+In the 2011–12 Heineken Cup, he played five, with four of these appearances coming as a replacement.
 He came on from the bench against Leinster in the final.

-In the summer of 2012, Faloon joined rival Irish province and Pro 12 team Connacht on a 2-year deal.
-It had been announced in March that year that Faloon would be leaving Ulster.